American-Institutes-for-Research/EdSurvey/paper.md

 # Summary

-Data from large-scale educational assessment programs, such as the National Assessment of Educational Progress (NAEP) and Progress in International Reading Literacy Study (PIRLS), require special statistical methods to analyze because of their scope and complexity.
+Data from large-scale educational assessment programs, such as the National Assessment of Educational Progress (NAEP) and Progress in International Reading Literacy Study (PIRLS), require special methods to conduct statistical analyses because of their scope and complexity.
 The `EdSurvey` package gives users functions to perform analyses that account for both the complex sample survey design and the use of plausible values.
 The `EdSurvey` package also seamlessly takes advantage of the `LaF` package to read in data only when required for an analysis.
 Users with computers that have insufficient memory to read in entire datasets can still do analyses without having to write special code to read in just the appropriate variables.
 This is all addressed directly in the `EdSurvey` package — behind the scenes and without any special tuning by the user.

 # Statement of need